MyArtverse-Project/MyArtverse/README.md

 ## Commands

-- `yarn dev` - Serves a local web app on
+- `yarn dev` - Serves a local web app
-- `yarn dev:client` - Opens a desktop client, will require Rust
 - `yarn build` - Builds the web app with Turborepo and caches it on Vercel
-- `yarn build:client` - Builds and bundles the desktop app for production
-- `yarn build:all` - Builds both the web and desktop clients

 ## License